osu-uwrt/riptide_perception/tensor_detector/README.md

    - Applies Singular Value Decomposition (SVD) to determine the orientation and pose of detected objects.
    - The bounding box center provides x/y coordinates of the centroid.
    - SVD provides the z-coordinate and orientation.

-#### Data Flow
-- **Input**: Subscribes to RGB and depth image streams, and camera information topics.
-- **Processing**: Detects objects, tracks features, converts 2D points to 3D, and estimates pose using SVD.
-- **Output**: Publishes annotated images, point clouds, and detected objects with their 3D positions and orientations.

 #### Key Functions and Classes
 | Function/Class                         | Description                                                  |